viviann224/KeepAustinWeirdTrivia/README.md

 - Perfered viewing in English language :us:

 **HOW TO PLAY**:
-The game starts when the page is loaded.
-To start the game, the user will click on the start button
+To start the game, the user will click on the start button.
+There will be a series of 10 questions.

-There is a randomly generated number.
-There four buttons from value 1-12, which have numbers generated at the start of the game.

-The game will let the user push any of the 4 buttons to tabulate a user number.

-When the randomly generated number is equal to the user number,winner is displayed, the winner gets a win, the user adds the  generated number to the total score, and a new randomly generated number and the four buttons are reassigned to different values.

-When the user number is less than generated number, the user can continue with their number tabulation.
-The buttons and the generated number stays the same.

-When the user number is greater than the generated number, loser is displayed.
-The game will continue to right after the prompt to either restart or continue.
-The score resets back to 0, and a new randomly generated number and the four buttons are reassigned to different values.
+For every question there is 5 seconds to answer a question.
+If the user clicks the correct answer, the user get a point for being correct and will move on to the next question.
+If the user clicks the wrong answer, the user gets a point for being incorrect and goes to the next question.
+If there is no response within the 5 seconds, the user will gain a point for not responding.

+When all 10 questions are answered a review page will appear and asks if the user wants to play again.

 **BUILT WITH**:
 - Sublime Text